anushkasingh73073-pixel/chatbot-/README.md

 User: Fine
 Bot: Nice

-user: what is your name?
+User: What is your name?
-bot:my name is bot. what is your name?
+Bot: My name is bot.
+What is your name?

 ## Author
 Anushka Singh